My-in28minutes/getting-started-in-5-steps/springboot-in-10-steps/readme.md

 Neither an application server nor a web server - Provides a great integration with Tomacat, Jetty etc..

 Features
-Quick Starter Projects with Auto Configuration
+1. Quick Starter Projects with Auto Configuration
  - Web
    - If want to develop an web application, we need Spring MVC, Spring Core, Validation Framewrok, Logging Framework and need to configure all these.
    - With Springboot Starter Project, it becoems very easy.
-Just need to add **spring-boot-starter-web** and we get all these components free.
+Just need to add <i>spring-boot-starter-web</i> and we get all these components free.
 This is the basic thing to create a web application or REST API
  - JPA
    - spring-boot-starter-data-jpa - to talk to DB.
 This gives as default implementaion of JPA with Hybernate and all required configs.
 - Thus we no need to wory about framework part and just we can start creating our enteties.
-Embedded Servers - Tomcat, Jetty or Undertow
+2. Embedded Servers - Tomcat, Jetty or Undertow
    - Old way: Install Linux server -> Install Java -> Install web/appserver -> Deploy war/jar
    - Spring boot brings concept of embedded server, I can package my App/web server along with app jar/war.
-Thus if on Linux box only Java is installed I can run      my application.
+Thus if on Linux box only
+     Java is installed I can run my application.
-Production-ready features
+3. Production-ready features
  - metrics and health checks
     - through actuators, I can find out how many times a prticular srevcie is called, how many times it failed, whether app is or not.
-ALl these are inbuilt.
+All these are inbuilt.
  - externalized configuration
     - Just create properties file with simple naving convention.